On my walk today, I found the Japan Map Center!

 You can see NHK from here.
 There are many antennas attached.

-The roof of the house in the foreground is almost the same height as the road we are walking on now, so we can see that the side of the road is a cliff.
+The roof of the house in the foreground is almost the same height as the road I am walking on now, so I can see that the side of the road is a cliff.
 The cliff seems to have been carved out by a tributary of the Shibuya River.

 I wondered if NHK was also located in the valley of the Shibuya River, so I looked at a topographical map and found that it was on a plateau with an elevation of about 20 meters.